 For more about creating properties, see Create a property.

 All new properties come with the Core extension installed.
-This extension is built by the Launch team to provide a robust default set of data element types for your data layer and event types for your rules.
+Mobile properties come with additional extensions.
+The Core extension is built by the Launch team to provide a robust default set of data element types for your data layer and event types for your rules.
 Most actions you will want to perform (get an ECID, send Adobe Analytics beacons, load the Target global mbox, etc) will come from extensions that you install from the catalog.

 What makes Launch truly unique among tag management systems is that these extensions can be built by anyone.
 Do you need to drop a Facebook remarketing pixel on your site?
 Check out the extension that Facebook built.
 Do you want the same for Twitter or Linked In?
 Use those extensions.
 Do you need to run a survey?
 Look at Question Pro or Foresee.
 Do you need to manage privacy and consent from your end users to help out with GDPR?
 Take a good look at Evidon and Trust Arc.
 Would you like to see really granular insight into the behavior of individual users on your site?
 Maybe take a look at Clicktale.
 For more information, see Add a new extension.